Adding components

 Binary packaged outside of forc

-This refers to standalone binaries like forc-wallet which have their own repositories.
+This refers to standalone binaries like forc-wallet which are released outside of the Sway forc-binaries

 In this case, fuelup will NOT download the tar file automatically since it does not know where to